 What is 5G home broadband?

 5G home broadband uses 5G signals to deliver data as opposed to fixed-line ADSL or fibre optic cables.
-As opposed to its predecessor 4G, which has average speeds of around 20Mbps in the UK, 5G signals can support speeds of up to 400Mbps, and have the potential to reach a dizzying 10Gbps or more.
+As opposed to its predecessor 4G, which has an average download speed of around 20Mbps in the UK, 5G signals can support speeds of up to 400Mbps, and have the potential to reach a dizzying 10Gbps or more.